 Your kidneys are responsible for filtering out toxic fluids and waste accumulating throughout your body.
 Blood vessels within the kidney filter the waste, but high blood sugar levels can destroy those blood vessels and your kidneys would not function properly.
 Toxins left in your body can damage your nerves, and without properly functioning kidneys, your body cannot regulate blood sugar levels.
 This can lead to peripheral neuropathy, although symptoms of kidney damage may be hard to detect.
 We recommend regular testing to detect any abnormalities that could lead to kidney failure.

 At Prairie Star Functional Health Center, we’ve successfully treated symptoms of peripheral neuropathy and we’re dedicated to helping you get back to enjoying everyday life.
-If pain from peripheral neuropathy is affecting you or someone you know, call Prairie Star Functional Health Center at 913-439-5151 to schedule an appointment today!
+If discomfort from peripheral neuropathy is affecting you or someone you know, call Prairie Star Functional Health Center at 913-439-5151 to schedule an appointment today!